c9s/PHPRelease/README.md

 ; to read version from php class file or from phpdoc "@VERSION ..."
 VersionFrom = src/PHPRelease/Console.php
 ```

+If you defined your version string in your PHP source file or class const, you can
+define a `VersionFrom` option, to bump version from php source file,

 Each task has its own options, run help command, you should see the options from these tasks: